Skip to main navigation Skip to content

 Zoey said: “With Goodstart’s centre-led approach, you get to collaborate with each other and get other people on board.
 So you’re not just relying on your State Performance Lead.

-“I worked with Karen from Annandale - Brazier Drive.
+“I worked with Karen from Goodstart Annandale - Brazier Drive.
 We had a lot of new educators and saw an opportunity to support them in the induction process.
 We just thought it was important to make sure that everyone knew what their role was and what the expectations were.
 By having the right inductions done properly, hopefully, there are fewer risks that happen with children in many ways when you really understand child protection, food safety, etc.

 “It was great to work with our whole area and different centres in our state as well to look at how we can set people up for success.
 Through that work, we applied for nominations through each of our centres.
 There was a lot that went into that, and it was really cool to achieve that together, rather than just doing it on your own.”